dnsvee/Java/Forth/README.md

 <new value> ! <name of variable>
 ```

-Naming the variable will put it's current variable on the stack so the following will put the value 42 on the stack.
+Naming the variable will put it's current value on the stack so the following will put the value 42 on the stack.
 ```
 42 var life
 life